codeforaotearoa/federalist-docs/pages/toolkit/publishing-data.md

 Once you've successfully uploaded your dataset, you should be able to see it live like so in the catalogue:

 ![data.govt.nz dataset catalogue entry](http://localhost:4000/uploads/publishing-data/03-completed-dataset.jpg)

+## 3.0 Schedule regular updates

+It's important to keep a schedule of how often the datasets you have provided are updated.
+Some datasets may not need updating very often but others, such as weekly gas prices, will be at their peak usefulness should they be updated in a timely manner.

+For the example of gas prices, it wouldn't make sense to only update the dataset once a month and interested users would likely look somewhere else for fresher data.